-The tube visualization of this type for x_i is shown in Figure 6 in two cases, when only x_0 is observed and when x_0 to x{30} are observed, and with only 5 model runs (as in Figure 5) as well as with 1000 model runs.
+Initially, we can try to define the imaginary walls of this stream tube as the envelope curves of several model runs with perturbed initial conditions within the assumed uncertainty bounds.
+The tube visualization of this type for x_i is shown in Fig. 6 in two cases, when only x_0 is observed and when x_0 to x{30} are observed, and with only 5 model runs (as in Fig. 5) as well as with 1000 model runs.
 At small times the tube has a size too tiny to be seen and a rough shape.
-The latter is typical in systems with discrete time dynamics (in continuous time it would be smooth, but the dynamics and the calculations would be too complicated to serve our purpose).
+The latter is typical in systems with discrete-time dynamics (in continuous time it would be smooth, but the dynamics and the calculations of a continuous-time model would be too complicated to serve our purpose).
 At long times, the size gets much larger and increases with the number of model runs that are used to construct the envelope curves.
-It can be expected that, as this number tends to infinity, the zone between the envelopes will tend to cover all available space; in the case of x, this is the interval between $-\infty$ and $\alpha = 750$ mm.
-Apparently, the dependence of the size on the number of model runs and the large or infinite size of tube are deficiencies of the envelope method.
-Because of these deficiencies, a deterministic approach of this type, i.e., based on lower and upper physical bounds (cf. the probable maximum precipitation concept), cannot help to effectively describe the stream tube size and the uncertainty.
+It can be expected that, as this number tends to infinity, the stream tube (the zone between the envelopes) will tend to cover all available space; in the case of x, this is the interval between $-\infty$ and α =750 mm.
+Apparently, the dependence of the size on the number of model runs and the large or infinite size of tube as this number increases are deficiencies of the envelope method.
+Because of these deficiencies, a deterministic approach of this type, i.e. based on lower and upper physical bounds (cf. the probable maximum precipitation concept), cannot help to effectively describe the stream tube size and the uncertainty.